geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

      - Number of cores to allocate to each jacobian simulation (run in parallel).
    * - ``JacobianMemory``
      - Amount of memory to allocate to each jacobian simulation (in MB).
+   * - ``RequestedTime``
+     - Max amount of time to allocate to each sbatch job (eg. "0-6:00")
    * - ``SchedulerPartition``
      - Name of the partition(s) you would like all slurm jobs to run on (eg. "debug,huce_intel,seas_compute,etc").
    * - ``MaxSimultaneousRuns``
      - The maximum number of jacobian simulations to run simultaneously.
 The default is -1 (no limit) which will submit all jacobian simulations at once.
 If the value is greater than zero, the sbatch array statement will be modified to include the "%" separator and will limit the number of simultaneously running tasks from the job array to the specifed value.
+   * - ``NumJacobianRuns``
+     - The number of Jacobian runs to perform.
+The default value is -1 which will create and submit a jacobian run for each state vector element.
+Specifying a value greater than or equal to 1 will combine state vector elements into fewer runs.

 Advanced settings: GEOS-Chem options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These settings are intended for advanced users who wish to modify additional GEOS-Chem options.